Quick start

 What this calculator is solving

 The Cubic Yard Calculator is the general volume helper behind many material estimates.
-It converts length, width, and depth into cubic feet and cubic yards.
+It converts length, width, depth in inches, and waste into cubic feet, cubic yards, and cubic meters.

 The formula in plain language